 up your registration, have your schedule prepared with alternative courses to take,

 Student Registration Responsibility

 (CRN) for all registration transactions.
-A student should only
+A student should only register for advised

-has no intent to attend or has stopped attending.
-Instructors MAY issues
+to attend or has stopped attending.
+Instructors MAY issues grades WN (Withdrawn-Never

 grade.
 However, it is NOT the responsibility of the University to withdraw